MatthewG006/Plenty-of-plants/DOCUMENTATION.md

 ### 3.1.
 Firestore Security Rules Configuration

-The **Community Showcase** feature requires that authenticated users can read data from other user documents.
+The **Community Showcase** and **Plant Beauty Contest** features require that authenticated users can read data from other user documents and interact with a shared contest document.
 The default security rules are too restrictive for this.

 **Action Required:** Go to your Firebase project, navigate to **Firestore Database > Rules**, and replace the default rules with the following: